-Hơn là cố gắng diễn tả tất cả các cấu hình phần cứng được hỗ trợ cho kiến trúc 32-bit hard-float ARMv7 , tiết đoạn này chứa thông tin chung và liên kết đến thông tin thêm.
+Hơn là cố gắng diễn tả tất cả các cấu hình phần cứng được hỗ trợ cho kiến trúc 32-bit soft-float ARM , tiết đoạn này chứa thông tin chung và liên kết đến thông tin thêm.

 Debian GNU/Linux 9 supports ten major architectures and several variations of each architecture known as “flavors”.